VehvilainenPooki/OTProjekti/README.md

 - [SHIFT]: Makes the player sprint (move faster)
 - [CTRL]: Makes the player sneak (move slower)
 - [SPACE]: Makes the player do a short dash in the current movement direction.
 This has a 30 frame cooldown.
 - [Mouse_position]: Rotates the player to look at the pointer.
-This is WIP and real jank.
+This is WIP and real jank.(Not included in the release)
 ## Install
 1. Install dependencies with:
 ```bash